tomdevtech/SimpleAI-Chatbot/README.md

     V0.1 : Basic script for AI chatbot
-    V0.2 : Upgraded script for AI chatbot (extended usability) V0.3 : Further upgraded script with class approach In Development : Extended usability with reading the modelfile and specializing the AI : Furthermore scanning the local repo for creating a markdown with all of the code documented : Updating the pipelines and adding more functionality
+    V0.2 : Upgraded script for AI chatbot (extended usability) V0.3 : Further upgraded script with class approach : Added prompt design for the ai model, to receive context V0.4 : Added adaptive context for the ai to adapt for different use cases and increased creativity In Development : Furthermore scanning the local repo for creating a markdown with all of the code documented : Updating the pipelines and adding more functionality